Return to the BUILD

 Secure the Base to the Bulkhead from below with two (2) AP screws:

 I had to make a few modifications to this issue to get the parts to be a little more accurate, but nothing crazy.
 These little parts really make the interior start to come to life and I appreciate the details in this build.
-Everything in this issue is plastic.

 Issue 55 – Interior: Lower Rear Bulkhead Cover, Speakers, Switches